Financial-Times/o-chat/README.md

 # o-chat [![Build Status](https://travis-ci.org/Financial-Times/o-chat.svg?branch=master)](https://travis-ci.org/Financial-Times/o-chat) [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](#licence)

+`o-chat` is deprecated.
+There is [no direct replacement](https://github.com/Financial-Times/o-chat/issues/8), please contact the Origami team if you have any questions or requests.

 A simple chat client integrated with FT's membership systems.
 If you simply wish to add a chat client to some content this is the component to use.

 ## Contents